 The most serious health problems in the U.S. today – heart disease, diabetes, cancer, stroke, and obesity – have substantial behavioral and social components.
 This program will give you a clear understanding of the role of behavior and social influences in illness and health, and the skills necessary to develop effective public health intervention strategies to reduce risk and promote health.
 You will learn how to help individuals and communities change behavior and improve their environment for a healthier lifestyle.

-This program may be completed in a traditional classroom format or completely online or as a hybrid of both.
+This program may be completed in a traditional classroom format with late afternoon and evening classes or completely online or as a hybrid of both.
 You may also choose to combine this program with the Certificate in Health Education.

 Credits Required for Completion: 46

 Course Sequencing (for continuing and new summer 2019 students):

 Behavioral Sciences and Health Promotion Program Brochure or request information.

 Applicants to all of our public health programs must apply through the School of Public Health Application Services, SOPHAS.
 Get started now.

 Please contact our Director of Recruitment, Pamela Suett at (914) 594-4510.